Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap's documentation and videos highlight the orchestration platform's simple integration process and demonstrate how fast it can be achieved.

-Additionally, Edgegap provides samples alongside dedicated integration processes across major netcode transport including Mirror Networking, Unity’s Netcode for Game Objects (NGO), Photon Fusion, Fish-Networking (“FishNet”).
-This also includes major game services and backend tools such as Heroic Labs’ Nakama, Microsoft’s PlayFab, Epic Games’ Epic Online Services, Pragma Engine, and Beamable.
+Additionally, Edgegap provides samples alongside dedicated integration processes across major netcode transports including Mirror Networking, Unity's Netcode for Game Objects (NGO), Photon Fusion, and Fish-Networking ("FishNet").
+This also includes major game services and backend tools such as Heroic Labs' Nakama, Microsoft's PlayFab, Epic Games' Epic Online Services, Pragma Engine, and Beamable.

 Once a game server is deployed, Edgegap offers a highly intuitive user experience.
 Every user can quickly oversee its deployment on its dashboard.
 For more insights, Edgegap offers an Analytics dashboard which provides details on monitoring releases with live server count per version and resource usage overview, including CPU-related and memory insights, alongside networking insights to detect inefficient networking patterns and optimize netcode performance.